Bishbash777/OpenCart/README.md

 Compatibility
 =========================

-Compatible with version 2.0.x of Opencart, is not compatible with version 1.5.6.4 and below.
+Compatible with version 2.0.x of OpenCart and higher.

+Tested and working on OpenCart v2.3.0.2

 Installation Instructions
 =========================